cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * Operator High Availability;
 * Node drain;
 * Primary endpoint switch in case of failover in less than 10 seconds;
-  the threshold is raised to 20 seconds on GKE and 30 on AKS;
 * Primary endpoint switch in case of switchover in less than 20 seconds;
 * Recover from a degraded state in less than 60 seconds;
 * Physical replica clusters;
 * Storage expansion;
 * Data corruption;

-The E2E tests suite is also run for OpenShift versions 4.6 and 4.7 and the latest Kubernetes and PostgreSQL releases on clusters created on the following services:
+The E2E tests suite is also run for OpenShift versions 4.6 and 4.7.

-* Google GKE
-* Amazon EKS
-* Microsoft Azure AKS